KanaeOhta/myutils/README.md

   1. Select [ToExcel] tab.
   2. Click [Open] button to select a JSON file.
   3. If you need, click keys in the listbox to select data to be exported.
-     * If you cancel, click the [Deselect] button.
+     * If you want to cancel the selection, click the [Deselect] button.
-     * All the selected keys are canceled.
+     * If [Deselect] button is clicked, all the selected keys are canceled.
   4. Click [Convert] button.